LeoMichaels/MichaelsDataProjects/README.md

 ## Problem Statement

-This dashboard helps the airlines understand their Cloud Service costs better.
+This dashboard helps the stakeholder of the dataset understand their Cloud Service costs better.
 It helps the stakeholders know which Cloud services are more efficient than others.
 Through a metric of time-value utilisation that factors CPU & Memory Utilisation along with Total Network traffic divided by Total Costs and Durations of operations, which services must be maximised and those minimised are the two primary objectives.

 ### Steps followed